jcpsimmons/blog/_posts/2018-1-12-The-Agoraphobe.md

 ![Beautiful Vegas!](https://simsi.es/blog/public/las-vegas.jpg)

 For flights, I usually wear sweatpants and a tee shirt to maximize comfort.
 This past flight I wore a dress shirt and blazer.
 Getting a chance to interact with the anxiety is like talking to an old friend who is kind of a prankster.
 I see my old friend less and less these days.
 I respect him, I want to dress well when I greet him, but I don't take him at his word anymore.
 Sometimes he says, "You're going to loose your fucking mind!".
 Now I just chuckle and pat him on the shoulder.
 He's helped me write so much music, he encouraged me to start working out, he made me face down the ugliest, most dishonest parts of my self, but he can fib with the best of em.

+*Thanks to Anthony, Karan, Victoria, and George.
+Without your help I'd probably be at home right now instead of Vegas.*